Buying Guide for WiFi Extenders

 If your router is already in a central location and you still have dead Wi-Fi spots in your home, then consider a Wi-Fi Extender

 Most WiFi Extenders operate on one of the two main WiFi frequencies, 2.4GHz and 5GHz.
-Both frequencies have their advantages and your choices may depend on your specific needs.
-Let's see how WiFi extenders relate to these frequencies and what capabilities they offer:
+Both frequencies have their advantages, and your choice may depend on your specific needs.
+Let’s see how WiFi extenders relate to these frequencies and what features they offer:

 2.4GHz WiFi Extenders